act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 rule_type: atomic

 description: |
-  This rule checks that text descriptions are provided when the user completes a form field with information that is not an allowed value or using a not allowed format
+  This rule checks that text descriptions are provided when the user completes a form field with information that is not an allowed value or using a not allowed format.

+accessibility_requirements:
-accessibility_requirements: # Remove whatever is not applicable wcag-technique:G84: # Providing a text description when the user provides information that is not in the list of allowed values
+  wcag-technique:G84: # Providing a text description when the user provides information that is not in the list of allowed values
     forConformance: false
     failed: not satisfied